-- \ The applicant may choose to withdraw the application.
-No further action would be taken on that proposal and the file is closed. - \ Officers may recommend deferral because the information requested or amended plans have not been provided or there has been insufficient time for consultation on amendments. - \ The Committee may resolve to seek additional information or amendments. - \ The Committee may resolve to visit the site to assess the effect of the proposal on matters that are not clear from the plans or from the report.
-These site visits are not public meetings.
+The applicant may choose to withdraw the application.
+No further action would be taken on that proposal and the file is closed.

+- Officers may recommend deferral because the information requested or amended plans have not been approved or there is insufficient time for consultation on amendments. - The Committee may resolve to seek additional information or amendments. - The Committee may resolve to visit the site to assess the effect of the proposal on matters that are not clear from the plans or from the report.
+These site visits are not public meetings. - Where the Committee has resolved to make a decision, which in the opinion of the Head of Planning and Building, has a possible conflict with policy, public interest or possible claims for costs against the Council, those applications shall be referred to the Planning Control Committee for determination.